Q: What are common workplace injuries of which I should be aware?

 Sprains, strains, and tears are probably the most common because they can truly happen anywhere, to anyone, and in any industry.
 The fact that overexertion in lifting or lowering is the main cause, and that the back is most affected, shows that perhaps in a rush to get things done, people are not lifting properly.
 It's important to remember that whether you're loading cargo onto a truck, or unpacking boxes of printer paper at the office, you need to lift from your lower body, not your back.

 If you have been injured in a workplace accident, you need a good workers' compensation lawyer.
-Camp Hill and Harrisburg lawyers at the Law Firm of Schmidt Kramer have helped hundreds of Pennsylvania workers and can help you get the compensation you deserve.
+The Harrisburg lawyers at the Law Firm of Schmidt Kramer have helped hundreds of Pennsylvania workers and can help you get the compensation you deserve.

 Call today at 888-476-0807 for a free consultation.
 You are also invited to request a free copy of our book, Who Pays the Bills When You Are Injured at Work?